-Under the terms of the lease the council provides building insurance which is provided under a separate policy from other council properties.
+Under the terms of the lease the council provides buildings insurance which is provided under a separate policy from other council properties.
 The policy provides indemnity to leaseholders against the following events:

-The insurance premium can fluctuate as it is linked to the number of claims made each year.
-The council endeavour to obtain the best premium each year, which may mean changing insurers.
+The insurance premium can fluctuate each year however the council endeavour to obtain the best premium, which may mean changing insurers.
 The cost of the premium is then set for each property on the basis of the insurance valuation of each property.
 All new leaseholder properties have an insurance valuation at the time of sale which is used to calculate the amount of service charge.

 We advise you to take out your own insurance policy to cover your contents.